bluwy/svelte-router/CONTRIBUTING.md

 ## Code Contribution

-When sending a pull request, make sure the changes is properly formatted and tested so it can be merged.
+When sending a pull request, make sure the changes are properly formatted and tested so it can be merged.
 See the [code formatting](#code-formatting) and [testing](#testing) sections below for more information.

-Below we explain the general development workflow:
+Below is the general development workflow:

-### Local development
+### Local Development

 1. Clone the repo
 2. Run `yarn install` to install dependencies